Pausing or Stopping an Email Campaign

 If you're still editing a live campaign with enrolled contacts and it's about to send, you have two options:

-If you're not sure how long you need, or are worried about an accidental send, navigate to the Settings tab of the campaign, and scroll down to the "Danger Zone."
+2. If you're not sure how long you need, or are worried about an accidental send, navigate to the Settings tab of the campaign, and scroll down to the "Danger Zone."
 Select "Remove All Contacts."
-If you have contact workflows active in the Workflows tab, turn them off.
-Workflows are designed to prevent duplicate enrollment, so any contacts that were in the campaign will need to be manually re-uploaded via a CSV file in the Enrolled Contacts tab when you do decide to send.
+If you have any active segments in the Contacts tab, remove them to avoid having the contacts being populated again after removal.

 2. There's an issue with the enrolled contacts